Urgent Care for Sprains and Strains Treatment in Rockville MD

 If you experience a sprain or strain, it is best to have the injury examined by a medical professional.
-Get immediate care by the experience and caring doctors at Physicians Now Urgent Care.
+Get immediate care from the experience and caring doctors at Physicians Now Urgent Care and Walk-In Clinic.
 We also provide walk-in services.
-Call us today for more information or schedule an appointment online.
+Contact us today for more information or schedule an appointment online.
 We are conveniently located at 15215 Shady Grove Road, Suite 100, Rockville, MD 20850.

 A sprain occurs if a ligament is stretched out too much or torn.
 It is known as the tough band of fibrous tissue that connects two bones together in your joints.

 A strain focuses on a stretched or torn muscle or tendon.
 The tendons are tissues that connect a muscle to the bone.
 Twisting or pulling these tissues will cause a strain.
 Strains can happen suddenly, but they can also develop over time.